-It's an existential piece about the loss of youth.
-The title refers to the posh district in Zurich, Switzerland where in August 1917 Joyce suffered a sudden and painful attack of lumbago, later compounded with increasing blindness as a result of glaucoma.
+Bahnhofstrasse is an existential piece about the loss of youth.
+In 1917, James Joyce suffered a sudden and painful attack of lumbago while walking along the Bahnhofstrasse, the chic main street in Zurich, Switzerland.
+His condition was compounded by increasing blindness as a result of glaucoma.

 The eyes that mock me sign the way